 an ability to apply knowledge, techniques, skills, and modern tools of mathematics, science, engineering, and technology to solve broadly-defined engineering problems appropriate to the discipline.

-- an ability to apply written, oral, and graphical communication in broadly-defined technical and non-technical environments; and an ability to identify and use technical literature.
+- an ability to apply written, oral, and graphical communication in broadly-defined technical and non-technical environments; and an ability to identify and use appropriate technical literature.

 Program Student Learning Outcomes Update